Liminyi-SYSU/1015-Computer-Science-and-Artificial-Intelligence/README.md

 https://github.com/LimBee/NTIRE2017 & https://github.com/phillipi/pix2pix

-Due to we have to switch the development environment from lua into Python, we have completed the Pix2Pix task
+Due to the lua environment, we have to switch the development environment to Python.
+Now we have switched the environment of Pix2Pix.